Cisco ACI Live!

 custom banner static image

-What is Hub in Networking
+What is a Hub in Networking?

 network hub device image

-Network Hub Device Image
+Network Hub Image

-A computer network hub primarily serves two essential functions: receiving and transmitting data across all its connected ports.
+A hub primarily serves two essential functions:

-● Receiving Data: The hub collects data sent by connected devices.
+1. Receiving Data: The hub collects data sent by connected devices.

-● Transmitting Data: The hub broadcasts that data to all other devices connected to it.
+2. Transmitting Data: The hub broadcasts that data to all other devices connected to it.

 These functions are often labeled as Rx (Receive) and Tx (Transmit).